 – Winners Announced

-- This isn’t your typical sit-and-listen PD!
+- Inside Education also encourages you to participate in our PD sessions to enhance your project!
 You will head out on tours, share ideas, and be inspired by like-minded colleagues from across Alberta.

 – Projects Begin | 70% of funding provided

 – Online Report Due Remaining 30% of funding provided upon receipt

 – Final Video Report Due

 Check below for an A+ For Energy Video Report example: